Something Mac users often need to do is be able to access files

 Windows Vista

-Changing your IP from DHCP to a Static address in Vista is similar to Windows 7, but getting to the correct location is a bit different.
-Open the Start Menu, right-click on Network, and select Properties.
+Changing your IP from DHCP to a Static address in Vista is similar to

 The Network and Sharing Center opens…click on Manage network connections.